IFI funded projects

 Investment: $173,500 (IFI)

-From 2016 to 2018, this investment supported the business planning and employee training of an Indigenous-owned milling operation, which will enable the community to take advantage of new opportunities in the forest sector.
+From 2016 to 2018, this investment supported the business planning and employee training of an Indigenous-owned milling operation, to enable the community to take advantage of new opportunities in the forest sector.

 Read more about our investment in the Yunesit’in Government’s value-added wood products business start-up project.